Every Company Leaving California: 2020-2023

 Therefore, we always formed cities, countries, and societies primarily through location-based opportunity.
 Go where the work is, as they say.
 For the first time in thousands of years, that trend is reversing.
-With the internet (and remote work layered on top), you now have the ability to bring your work (your livelihood, really) with you to any location.
+With the internet (and remote work layered on top), you now can bring your work (your livelihood, really) with you to any location.
+Now, cities and states offer remote work incentive programs.

 This remote work revolution is starting to drive astounding second- and third-order consequences.